 3. There is no other agency, person, or group responsible for the grandchild’s medical needs.

-Zion Health households with one or more tobacco users are required to contribute a higher Monthly Contribution amount to maintain Membership.
-The tobacco surcharge for monthly membership is $50 per household.
+Zion Health households with one or more tobacco users are required to contribute a higher monthly contribution to maintain membership.
+The monthly tobacco surcharge is $50 per household.

 All members of Zion Health share certain responsibilities to remain a part of the sharing program.
 Because the actions of one member can affect the entire community, each member will be held accountable for following these standards.